Azure/Azure-Sentinel/Playbooks/AS-PagerDuty-Integration/README.md

 Select an escalation policy for your service.

 ![PagerDuty_Create_Integration_Key_3](Images/PagerDuty_Create_Integration_Key_3.png)

+There may be a step regarding noise reduction preferences.
+Here, it is reccomended that you use the "**Intelligent**" option.

 Finally, select the Microsoft Azure option under the Integrations section, then click "**Create Service**".